evrythng/evrythng-cli-plugin-csv-loader/README.md

   * `schema` - JSONSchema for each processed EVRYTHNG resource before it is created.
-  * `mapping` - JSON file that maps CSV column headers to EVRYTHNG resource fild names.
-Custom fields and identifiers are also supported with dot notation.
+  * `mapping` - JSON file that maps CSV column headers to EVRYTHNG resource field names.
+Sub-objects and arrays are also supported with dot and square bracket notation respectively.
   * `type` - Type of EVRYTHNG resource to create.
   * `updateKey` - Either `name` or some `identifiers` key to be used for updates.